 Registered brands have access to the A+ Content Manager, formerly called Enhanced Brand Content in Seller Central and A+ Detail Pages in Vendor Central.
 A+ Content is the section of the Amazon listing that appears in either the Product Description (Seller Central) or the From the Manufacturer (Vendor Central) areas of the listing.
 It is an opportunity for brands to utilize additional image assets and formatted content to help persuade consumers to make their buying decision.
 Amazon makes claims that A+ Content will improve conversion rate by up to 11%.
 This is a great opportunity for higher priced items where consumers will need more convincing, or for very technical products that need a lot of details explained.

 I think we can all agree the Amazon marketplace is such an incredible opportunity for brands and manufacturers around the world, but if you aren’t being protective and proactive with your brand, it can also be detrimental.
 Adapting to the new “normal” in commerce means you will be selling on Amazon, and if you don’t set yourself up for success with Amazon’s Brand Registry program, you could be setting yourself up for failure.
 Get a trademark, register your brand, and take advantage of these tools to perfect your brand integrity and watch your customer retention and sales grow.

-Learn about each of these services and more in our free whitepaper, The State of Amazon Marketing.
+Learn about Amazon in our free whitepaper, The State of Amazon: 2021 Report.